lukso-network/lsp-smart-contracts/docs/contracts/LSP6KeyManager/LSP6KeyManager.md

 :::

-:::info
+:::tip Hint

 A signer can choose its channel number arbitrarily.
-Channel ID = 0 can be used for sequential nonces (transactions that are order dependant), any other channel ID for out-of-order execution (= execution in parallel).
+The recommended practice is to:

+- use `channelId == 0` for transactions for which the ordering of execution matters.abi _Example: you have two transactions A and B, and transaction A must be executed first and complete successfully before transaction B should be executed)._
+- use any other `channelId` number for transactions that you want to be order independant (out-of-order execution, execution _&quot;in parallel&quot;_). \_Example: you have two transactions A and B. You want transaction B to be executed a) without having to wait for transaction A to complete, or b) regardless if transaction A completed successfully or not.

 :::